jorishr/notes-on-javascript/testing/jest.md

 jest --init

 jest --watch
-//watch mode will detect changes and run the test immediately.
+# watch mode will detect changes and run the test immediately.
 ```
 The coverage flag will generate a new folder with an html file that visually indicates what has been tested.